See the latest updates on Gannon's response to COVID-19.

 "Entry level" students come into Gannon University as freshmen, complete the five year curriculum, and earn both a Bachelor of Science in Health Sciences degree and a Master of Physician Assistant Science degree.

 PA Employment is expected to grow much faster than the average for all occupations.
-Job opportunities for PAs should be good, particularly in rural and inner-city healthcare facilities.
+Job opportunities for Physician Assistants (PAs) should be good, particularly in rural and inner-city healthcare facilities.

-Employment of physician assistants is expected to grow by 38% from 2012 to 2022, much faster than the average for all occupations.
+Employment of PAs is expected to grow by 28% from 2021 to 2031, much faster than the average for all occupations.
 Projected rapid job growth reflects the expansion of healthcare industries and an emphasis on cost containment, which results in increasing use of PAs by healthcare establishments.

 Besides working in traditional office-based settings, PAs should find a growing number of jobs in institutional settings such as hospitals, academic medical centers, public clinics, and prisons.

 Job opportunities for PAs should be good, particularly in rural and inner-city clinics because those settings have difficulty attracting physicians.
-Job openings will result both from employment growth and from the need to replace physician assistants who retire or leave the occupation permanently.
-Opportunities will be best in states that allow PAs a wider scope of practice. http://www.bls.gov/oco/ocos081.htm#outlook
+Job openings will result both from employment growth and from the need to replace PAs who retire or leave the occupation permanently.
+Opportunities will be best in states that allow PAs a wider scope of practice.

 Phone: 814-871-5643Toll Free: 1-800-426-6668